dshetty100/School_District_Analysis/README.md

 ## Summary
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+ - Replacing the reading and math scores for the ninth grade at Thomas High School affected the overall perfomance of the Thomas high School.
+It however did not affect the individual math and reading scores for the 10th, 11th and 12th grade.
+- The math and reading scores by school spending did not show any significant changes by replacing the ninth-grade scores.
+- The math and reading scores by school size also did not show significant changes to the analysis.
+- Finally, the math and reading scores by school type was not affected by replacing the ninth-grade scores.